View Bot Defense Dashboards and Reports

 Traffic Type

-- Top Benign Bots Found: Top benign bots that are visiting your protected applications, including the name and type of bot and total events for each bot.
+- Top Benign Bots Found: Top benign bots that are visiting your Bot Defense infrastructures, including the name and type of bot and total events for each bot.

-- Bot API Latency Across Top Protected Apps: Information about traffic latency measured between the top protected application and origin server, including average time, application name, latency per application, number of transactions and trend information.
+- Bot API Latency Across Bot Infrastructure: Information about traffic latency measured between the Bot Defense infrastructure and origin server, including average time, infrastructure name, latency for each infrastructure, and number of transactions.

 Endpoint Category